Tempestiine/Cybersecurity/overthewire/bandit/level02-03.md

 - **Log analysis**: Log files and configuration files sometimes have spaces in their names, requiring proper syntax to examine them

 ## Key Takeaway
-Spaces in filenames are more common than I initially thought, and learning to handle them properly is essential for any cybersecurity work.
-This level taught me that the command line treats spaces as argument separators, but proper quoting (with double quotes) tells the shell to treat the entire string as one filename.
-My programming background actually helped me make the connection - just like string literals in code, filenames with special characters need to be properly delimited.
+From background experience, many people use spaces in filenames, and they don't think like an expert in Cybersecurity or like a hacker.
+Spaces in filenames are more common, and learning to handle them properly is essential for any cybersecurity work.